Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Removing a custom definition

-Before removing a custom definition make sure that no active applications are using it.
-The removal process can be done with the web UI after selecting the definition to be removed, or with the CLI with:
+Alternatively, the removal process can be done with the web UI after selecting the definition to be removed, or with the CLI with:

 playground def <type> remove <name>